bespinian/trainings/container-hands-on/README.md

 You can find the name and id using `docker ps`.

-Now try hosting it on a different port by changing the the input for the `-p` option as `-p 8081:8080`.
+Now try hosting it on a different port by changing the the input for the `-p` option as `-p 8081:8080` and access it through http://localhost:8081.

 # Run a container in the background

 To avoid the container blocking your console start it using the "detach" option `-d` or `--detach`

-Tear your old container down and start a new one adding the `-d` option from the start
+Tear your old container down and start a new one with the same command but also add the `-d` option.

 > Tipp!
 >